 M=23log10Ec-2.9 (Eq.
 22)

 4.6.
-Calculation of b-values
+Acoustic Emission Frequency-Magnitude Relationships (b-values)

 The AE amplitude distribution during fracturing experiments has been shown to obey the Gutenberg-Richter relationship [Richter, 1958] observed for crustal earthquakes [Mogi, 1962; Scholz, 1968].
 According to this relationship, the distribution of AE size is expressed by a power law: